Effective Dog Training – Starting Young

 Have your dog sit, and then say, “Stay”.
 Your GSD may try to do other things such as getting up or lying down.
 If he does, right away ease him back into position.
 Once he has the basic command, gradually increase the time to a few seconds before giving the release, when you say “okay”.

 Next, with your pup in the “Stay” position, begin to move off, stepping out with your right foot first.
-This provides an eye-level visual cue which tips off your dog to not move yet, as opposed to your left-foot-first action following the “Heel” command (see below), which indicates the opposite: He moves when your left foot moves.
+This provides an eye-level visual cue that tips off your dog to not move yet, as opposed to your left-foot-first action following the “Heel” command (see below), which indicates the opposite: He moves when your left foot moves.
 After you’ve stepped out, turn around and face your dog while he stays.
 Gradually increase the time before release, praise and reward.

 Limit the “Stay” duration to between 10 or 20 seconds, but not much longer.
 The idea is for your pup to come away with a sense of accomplishment, so you want him to learn by degrees, a step at a time.
 Now, to round out your GSD’s “Stay” training, it’s time to practice on a leash, both at the front door and in the car.